TakeoYakura/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

-1. Window Binding happens when we don't give context to `this` so it returns the global object in node or undefined in strict mode.
+- Window Binding happens when we don't give context to `this` so it returns the global object in node or undefined in strict mode.
-2. Implicit Binding meaning the context is anything left of the dot when a function is invoked.
+- Implicit Binding meaning the context is anything left of the dot when a function is invoked.
-3. Explicit Binding uses `.call(), .apply(), and .bind()` to explicitly state teh context of this. `.call` immediately invoke the function 1 by 1. `.apply` immediately invokes the function with an array.
+- Explicit Binding uses `.call(), .apply(), and .bind()` to explicitly state the context of this. `.call` immediately invoke the function 1 by 1. `.apply` immediately invokes the function with an array.
 And `.bind` will pass the arguments 1 by 1 by won't immediately invoke the function.
+- New Binding when a constructor function has been invoked using the `new` keyword this points to the newly constructed object.

 5. Why do we need super() in an extended class?